mohsenSohrabi/EduSentimentAnalysis/README.md

-# Sentiment Analysis for Educational Reviews
+# DistilBERT-based Sentiment Analysis for Educational Reviews

 This project involves fine-tuning a DistilBERT model on student reviews provided by Coursera.
 The model is trained to perform sentiment analysis on the reviews, classifying them based on the sentiment expressed.